anthonysSlab/AshenOdyssey/rules.md

 (It also must make sense for the char to get better!
 No learning microbiology during a deseart advanture!)

 roll a d3:
 1 - the character gains a positive and negative *Quirk*
+    example: You're better at shooting (+d2) but worse within in rooms.

-2 - Recieve a **Luck Point**.
+2 - Increase the **Luck Point** Max Cap by 1.

-3 - the most used skill increases one step (never above d10); if the skill cannot increase choose another.
+3 - the most used skill increases one step (never above d10);
+    if the skill cannot increase choose another.

 The Character also becomes *Rusty* in their least used skill (Stackable).
 While *Rusty* the skill decreases by 1 step for the next 5 tests, after which one stack of *Rusty* is removed.